 Home Repair & Improvements

 If you own an affordable deed-restricted home, you may need to apply ahead of time for home projects to be added to the value of your home.
 Please ask your home monitoring agent.
 If you're not sure who your monitoring agent is, please call our office.
-The Department of Housing and Community Development (DHCD) defines capital improvement as a necessary maintenance improvement, not covered by a condo or homeowner association fee, that if not done would compromise the structural integrity of the property.
+The Executive Office of Housing and Liveable Communities (EOHLC) defines capital improvement as a necessary maintenance improvement, not covered by a condo or homeowner association fee, that if not done would compromise the structural integrity of the property.
 Examples include a new roof, exterior painting due to deterioration, and repair of structural deficiencies caused by termite damage, water damage, etc.

 Town Assistance for Home Repairs